The year was turning.

-Like everyone, I was too super excited for the new year.
+Like everyone, I was super excited for the new year.

-Our team caught up for a quick meeting to discuss the new seo techniques to be taken up for the year.
-Interesting points were thrown in that were about as focused as scaling up the company to as simple as buying a coffee machine for the office.
+Our team caught up for a quick meeting to discuss the new SEO techniques to be taken up for the year.
+Interesting points were thrown in that were as focused as scaling up the company to as simple as buying a coffee machine for the office.

 Our Founder Raj questioned: